Smolov vs Jim Wendler 531

 Smolov and Jim Wendler 531, therefore, might not be ideal for both of these sports.
-Smolov is a program which has been specifically designed to increase your squat mainly.
+Smolov is a program that has been specifically designed to increase your squat mainly.
 As long as the lifters do not have weaknesses in getting out of the hole or the squat itself, the programs lack specificity to the sport.
 Jim Wendler 531 mainly creates overload based on the top sets which are prescribed as many repetitions as possible.
-This creates not the type of stimulus which high performing lifters need.
-They usually operate with sets of 2 – 3 repetitions at high intensity of 80 – 90% of their one repetition maximum.
-This is only given at very few times in the Jim Wendler method and he also designed for people who are not lifters but want to be generally strong and healthy after he left the powerlifting world.
+This creates not the type of stimulus which high-performing lifters need.
+They usually operate with sets of 2 – 3 repetitions at a high intensity of 80 – 90% of their one-repetition maximum.
+This is only given very few times in the Jim Wendler method and he also designed for people who are not lifters but want to be generally strong and healthy after he left the powerlifting world.

 Demonstration of the Snatch

 Comventional deadlift demo

 If you are active in martial arts like MMA, Judo, Karate or teak won do the goal set is a bit different from professional lifting.
 Here you most likely want to build a balanced physique that is fast, explosive and resilient.
 For this, you have a certain amount of time in the day which you have to optimize between the different aspects of building the ultimate fighting machine.
 If you prefer a less aggressive wording and/or mindset, to achieve the perfect balance between body and mind.